wavemaker/docs/learn/how-tos/building-pwa-app.md

 - Push notifications
 - Automatic updates
 - More secure
-- Discoverability and easy installation
+- Discoverability and easy installation without going through app store approval cycles

 These features make PWA unique from native mobile applications and provide more robust features on any platform using any device.